hyunsungP/facealignmentregression/README.md

-# Stage-wise Face Alignment using Global and Local Regressiors
+# Stage-wise Face Alignment using Global and Local Regressors

 This is a caffe-python implementation on Windows 10 for face alignment.